qadenz/qadenz.github.io/pages/docs.md

 ## The WebCommander

 [`WebCommander`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/commands/WebCommander.java) is a child of `Commands`, and wraps Selenium `WebElement` and `Actions` commands for use in tests and UI Models.
-Each of the methods on `WebCommander` provide a number of acitivities beyond simply performing Selenium actions.
+Each of the methods on `WebCommander` provide a number of activities beyond simply performing Selenium actions.
 The workflow for `WebCommander` methods is as follows:

 1. Log the action taking place and the name of the target element.
 2. Initialize a `WebElement` using the provided `Locator` instance.